phughesion/websocketrd/README.md

-A websocket remote desktop proxy server and a self-contained html file for connecting to the server.
+A websocket remote desktop server and a self-contained html file for connecting to the server.
 Useful in restricted environments where http(s) is blocked but you can still load local files.